-Index Terms: K.6.1 [Immersive Analytics]: Virtual Reality-Interdisciplinary collaborations; K.7.m [Technology]: Displays-CAVE2
+Index Terms: K.6.1 [Immersive Analytics]: Virtual Reality- Interdisciplinary collaborations; K.7.m [Technology]: Displays- CAVE2

-1 Introduction
+1 INTRODUCTION

 The Electronic Visualization Lab (EVL) at the University of Illinois at Chicago has been at the forefront of Virtual Reality research since 1992, when it introduced the CAVE Automatic Environment, a projection-based virtual reality system.
-Since then, the lab has developed a wide range of immersive systems to be used for visualization and visual analysis tasks, such as PARIS [13], ImmersaDesk [7], and CAVE2 [9].
+Since then, the lab has developed a wide range of immersive systems to be used for visualization and visual analysis tasks, such as PARIS [10], ImmersaDesk [5], and CAVE2 [7].
 These technologies can be and are used for Immersive Analytics (IA) tasks - deriving insights from data by augmenting the humans' ability to analyze and make sense of the large and multifaceted datasets which are common across scientific disciplines.

 In this paper, we describe the challenges and the lessons learned from recent IA projects which take place at EVL.
-These collaborative projects primarily make use of the CAVE2 immersive environment (though some also are portable to 3D desktop environments or can also run on head-mounted displays).
+These collaborative projects primarily make use of the CAVE2 immersive environment, although some are also portable to 3D desktop environments or can run on head-mounted displays.
 We further summarize some of the opportunities ahead for the field of Immersive Analytics.